alexpasmantier/television/docs/reference/01-cli.md

-  init             Initializes shell completion ("tv init zsh") completions      Generates standard shell tab-completion scripts for tv's various subcommands update-channels  Downloads the latest collection of channel prototypes from github and saves them to the local configuration directory help             Print this message or the help of the given subcommand(s)
+  init             Initializes shell completion ("tv init zsh") completions      Generates standard shell tab-completion scripts for tv's various subcommands update-channels  Downloads the latest collection of channel prototypes from github and saves them to the local configuration directory migrate-config   Trims machine-written defaults from your configuration file help             Print this message or the help of the given subcommand(s)

 Arguments: